Self-organising stem cells

 coordinated cellular decision-making during development.

 Fish schools, ant colonies, and bird flocks coordinate their collective behaviors to control the emergence and progression of patterns and functions.
-For example, fish schools adopt specific shapes that allow individual fishes to swim faster and protect themselves from predators better than isolated individuals are able to.
 This broad range of decentralized, adaptive, and emergent behaviors that are based on local interactions and dynamic feedback is called self-organization.
 We explore how self-organization complements hierarchical intrinsic (e.g., HOX genes collinearity) and extrinsic (e.g., positional information) processes that shape the mammalian organism.

 The blastocyst is the early mammalian organism before implantation (day 5 for mice, day 9 for humans).
 It is a powerful model because it is autonomous, adaptive, and small enough to be studied in great detail.
 We discovered how to promote the self-organization of stem cells into structures remarkably resembling the mouse and human blastocysts, and called this embryo model blastoid (Nature 2018, Nature 2021).
 Blastoids are morphologically and transcriptionally similar to the blastocyst and contain analogs of all three cell types that further develop into the complete organism (embryonic and extra-embryonic tissues/organs).
-Because blastoids model the pre-implantation stage, they can be introduced into the uterus of a mouse (mouse blastoid) or combined with uterine cells in vitro (human blastoid) to recapitulate aspects of the hidden processes of implantation.
+Because blastoids model the pre-implantation stage, they can be introduced into the uterus of a mouse (mouse blastoid) or combined with uterine cells in vitro (human blastoid) to recapitulate aspects of the hidden process of implantation, which is known to massively fail in humans.